monero-project/monero-site/README.md

 ## How to update the Workgroups page

-The page is composed by boxes, each containing a workgroup.
+The page is composed of boxes, each containing a workgroup.
 Just make sure to copy the structure from the preceding box and paste it right after it.

 Note that the class of the `div` which forms the box is `right/left half col-lg-6 col-md-6 col-sm-12 col-xs-12`.
 Make sure to choose `left` or `right` according to the position you want the box to appear in.